jesperkha/gokenizer/README.md

 }
 ```

+As you can see, the tokenizer only matched with the last word "foobar".

 ```sh
 $ go run .
 foobar
 ```

-As you can see, the tokenizer only matched with the last word "foobar".
+> You may have noticed that the callback given to `Pattern()` returns an error.
+This error is returned by `Run()`.

-### Getting the string from a class
+## Getting the string from a class

 You can get the parsed string from a class by using `Token.Get()`:

+> In cases where you use the same class more than once, use `Token.GetAt()`

 ```go
 func main() {